Wednesday, March 17, 2021

 At CVTC, Market & Johnson has been involved in the construction of the Energy Education Center, the Applied Technology Center, the Fire Safety Center, additions to the Manufacturing Education Center and the River Falls Campus.
 The company has completed renovation projects at the Business Education Center, including construction of the Culinary labs, Shear Inspiration Salon and Spa, Casper Conference Center the Student Commons, and many others.
-Market & Johnson is also the general contractor for the project approved last year in CVTC’s $48.8 million referendum.
+Market & Johnson is also the construction manager for the project approved last year in CVTC’s $48.8 million referendum.

 “Market & Johnson’s guidance and support on various construction projects at CVTC has provided high-quality learning spaces for our students,” said Bruce Barker, president of CVTC.
 “The company also financially supported CVTC through donations to our Foundation and Student Emergency funds, as well as our Energy Education Center, Health Education Center and River Falls expansion project.”